 - This is a quick way to see if the email you’re looking for is already publicly available.

-Below are some great free tools that you can use to find someone’s email addresses.
+Below are some great free tools (and paid) that you can use to find someone’s email addresses.
 Some of these email address finder sites have paid subscriptions, but most allow you to make a number of searches for free.
-These tools are mostly for finding business contacts through websites.
+Jump in and play with them.

 Let’s not forget Facebook, Twitter, and LinkedIn.
 Many times your subject’s email address is listed.
 Or, if you know any of your subject’s family or friends – you can search them also.
 The goal here is to get in contact with the person you’re looking for, right?

 If you cannot find anything on social media, then there are additional options.
 Hire someone.
 Here at Skip Trace Pros, we can find almost anyone these days.
 We may not be able to supply you with a valid email address, but phones and current addresses will be helpful.
-And, many skip tracers, just like us, can do a deep search on someone and past and present email addresses are usually listed.
+And, many skip tracers, just like us, can do a deep search on someone and locate past and present email addresses that have been listed.

 What if I can’t find someone’s email address?
 As I stated above, it’s probably time to hire an expert.
 Hire someone to do this for you, but ask yourself, “Is it really worth it?”
 Hiring a ‘hacker’ or some sort of computer forensic expert can get expensive.
 And, you’re going to run across some legal issues.